-Territorial intervention: the project is at international level.
-It will be developed in Austria, Italy, Netherlands, Germany, France and Slovenia.
+Location: the project is at international level.
+It has been developed in Austria, Italy, Netherlands, Germany, France and Slovenia.

-FairPlay-VIDC (Vienna Institute for International Dialogue and Cooperation) – Austria (applicant);
+Applicant / Coordinator: VIDC (Vienna Institute for International Dialogue and Cooperation) – Austria

 Using the democratic power and importance of grassroots initiatives, capacity building and the empowerment of LGBTIQ activists, minority and feminist initiatives as well as football supporters and networking between these groups is a key for the Queering Football project.

 All these anti-discrimination measures in the context of UEFA EURO 2016 serve as an example for upcoming major sport events to ensure that questions of inclusion, equality and minority rights are on the agenda and anti-discrimination activities are not only part, but precondition if a country/ city is going to host a major sport event.

 WS 1: Campaigning against homophobia at UEFA EURO 2016 – conference on “sport and homophobia”; organization of EuroPrideHouse; diversity campaing in France during Euro 2016